Dog breeds

 Mitral valve endocardiosis

-Dogs are more than just pets; They are loyal companions who bring us joy and company every day.
-As with humans, health can become a concern for our four-legged friends as they age.
-A specific health problem that primarily affects smaller dog breeds is mitral valve endocardiosis.
-This is a heart disease common in dogs and a genetic predisposition is thought to be the cause.
+Dogs are more than just pets; they are loyal companions who bring us joy and companionship every day.
+Just like with humans, the health of our four-legged friends can become a concern as they age.
+One specific health problem that primarily affects smaller dog breeds is mitral valve endocardiosis.
+This is a heart condition that is common in dogs, and a genetic predisposition is believed to be the cause.

 Mitral valve endocardiosis Read More »